Look Deeper For Stable Industrial Stocks - Cramer's Mad Money (4/10/17)

 Altria (NYSE:MO): Altria is not a sell at current prices.
 It's a good company.

-American Outdoor Brands (NASDAQ:AOBC): Gun sales will be strong in the US.
+American Outdoor Brands (NASDAQ:AOBC): Gun sales will remain strong in the US.
 The stock is bouncing back.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::